yapishu/essays/shm/readme.md

 The best way to understand a tool is to use it.
 Our goal is to put the tools in your hands.

+Our moment is remarkable as a threshold between ages -- the last historical period with no distinction between humans and agency; après moi, le réseau.
+Going forward, what was once an ambiguously hostile but fundamentally comprehensible social environment will become increasingly dominated by a kaleidoscope of adversarial nonhuman agents.
+These agents are composed of probabilistic associations extracted from aggregated data.
+The best time to take up these tools and withdraw your data from of the corpus of training material was yesterday; the second-best is now.

 Native Planet is an ideologically-motivated project.
 Our social coordination nexus -- our cooperative Schelling point -- is the desire to make self-hosting easier and better than letting someone else run software for you.
 The price of the latter has become clear -- be observed, monitored, bucketed, modeled.
 The advantage of the former will become increasingly obvious as time goes on.

-Our moment is remarkable as a threshold between ages -- the last historical period with no distinction between humans and agency; après moi, le réseau.

 > i have seen many people spill their guts on-line, and i did so myself until,
 > at last, i began to see that i had commodified myself. commodification means